Descanonge/neba/docs/source/extending.rst

 Inspiration could be taken from their implementation to enable this feature.
-We already have :meth:`.Scheme.keys` that provides an example on how to list sub-schemes and their parameters, to which we should add class-keys (nearly already provided by :class:`.Scheme._classes_inc_parents`) as well as aliases.
+We already have :meth:`.Scheme.keys` that provides an example on how to list sub-schemes and their parameters, as well as aliases.

 Parameter interpolation
 -----------------------